rimutaka/posts/Covidpocalipse/covidpocalipse.md

  Their evolutionary approach doesn't really apply to established businesses with "office-only" culture who are forced to go "remote" almost on the spot.
 One of the biggest differences between "remote-first" and "office-only" companies going remote is their people - "remote-first" companies only hire people who can and want to work remotely.

-**Let's learn from them now to minimise the risk of disruption and make your company a better place to work at the same time.**
+**We should learn from them now to minimise the risk of disruption and make our companies a better place to work at the same time.**

 ---